 $125.00 – Annual Re-enrollment fee (covers registration, administration, and insurance).

-Training activities in which a cadet chooses to participate may have additional associated expenses.
+$0 – $150 (approximately) Training activities in which a cadet participates with (Advanced Trainings) may have additional associated expenses.
 Most training activities do not include the cost of transportation to and from and are the responsibility of the cadet.

 Limited scholarship funds are available to help families who would not otherwise be able to enroll their son or daughter or attend training.
 Contact the Commanding Officer for details.